homenotalone/homenotalone/README.md

 ## Step 4 - Deployment

 I will describe the steps to deploy to [Northflank](https://northflank.com/) (which I am using).
-I recommend to assign 0.2 vCPU and 512MB RAM to each resource (~ $17/month) but you can go lower to save some costs or higher if you expect your site to have significant traffic.
+I recommend to assign 0.2 vCPU and 512MB RAM to each resource (~ $17/month) but you can easily go lower to save some costs or higher if you expect your site to have significant traffic.

 1. Create an instance Postgres 14 through the Northflank user interface.